sagemath/trac_to_gh/Issue 5291.md

 # Issue 5291: notebook - Do not save snapshots if nothing has changed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5291

 Original creator: mabshoff